 - Phase 1: was completed in 2016.
 2,600 linear feet of 10" and 12" water distribution main was installed across Shellfish Avenue and a new pressure reducing vault (PRV) was constructed to provide water supply to a new tank site; 4,500 linear feet of 12" water main was extended on Kachemak Drive, both connecting isolated sections of town and eliminating dead end mains.
-The City removed an old redwood tank and purchased property on which the new tank will be constructed. - Phase 2: consists of installing water transmission main in support of a future new water storage tank, rehabilitation of the existing A-Frame existing storage tank, and demolition of the A-Frame pressure reducing vault (PRV). - Phase 3: consists of the construction of a new 0.75 million gallon water storage tank on the east side and a 0.25 million gallon tank on the west side to provide increased capacity for domestic use, fire flow and future micro hydro power generation, modifying/replacing three PRV stations and the installation of micro-hydro turbines that can efficiently produce power back onto the grid, reducing the City's electricity costs and creating green power.
+The City removed an old redwood tank and purchased property on which the new tank will be constructed. - · Phase 2: consists of installing water transmission main in support of a future new water storage tank, rehabilitation of the existing A-Frame existing storage tank, and demolition of the A-Frame pressure reducing vault (PRV). - Phase 3: consists of the construction of a new 0.75 million gallon water storage tank on the east side and a 0.25 million gallon tank on the west side to provide increased capacity for domestic use, fire flow and future micro hydro power generation, modifying/replacing three PRV stations and the installation of micro-hydro turbines that can efficiently produce power back onto the grid, reducing the City's electricity costs and creating green power.

 Plans & Progress: Project design was completed in 2014 utilizing \$485,000 in Special Appropriation project grant funds from the Environmental Protection Agency and \$399,214 (45%) in matching funds from the City.
-Phase 1 construction was completed in 2016 utilizing \$1,980,254 in FY16 State of Alaska Municipal Matching Grant program funds, \$848,680 in City of Homer funds and benefitted property owner's assessments.
-Portions of Phase 2 construction work were completed in 2019 using ADEC grant monies and City of Homer water reserve account funds.
-Another portion of the new water transmission line referenced in Phase 2 will be installed as part of the Tasmania Court Water Special Assessment District in 2023-24, using funds from the ADEC/EPQ Drinking Water Fund as a loan and a partial Principal Forgiveness Subsidy.
+Phase 1 construction was completed in 2016 utilizing \$1,980,254 in FY16 State of Alaska Municipal Matching Grant program funds, \$848,680 City of Homer funds and benefitted property owner's assessments.
+Phase 2 construction work should be completed in 2024 using ADEC grant monies and water reserve funds using State of Alaska Municipal Matching Grant program funds and City of Homer water reserve account funds.

 Phase 3 construction can be completed after phase 2 is finished and funding has been identified.